Behind the Wish - Jess

 I won’t step away from Make-A-Wish despite what’s happening with my Parkinson’s.
 That’s not going to happen.

 I do have to look after myself and now working part time, instead of full time, will allow me to do that.
 To get to my appointments, to have a down day if I need a down day.
-But it will still allow me to volunteer for Make-A-Wish and eventually have my own charity.

 I was really inspired when I went to the Make-A-Wish Arizona office last year.
 That’s where Make-A-Wish was born, and it was just wonderful to go there.